kyverno/chainsaw/website/docs/configuration/options/discovery.md

 # Discovery options

-Discovery options contain the discovery configuration used when discovering tests in folders.
+Discovery options contain the discovery configuration used by Chainsaw when discovering tests in specified folders.

 ## Supported elements